gmadhu27/flutter_custom_dropdown/README.md

 ## flutter_custom_dropdown_list

 A customizable dropdown package for Flutter that allows developers to display a dropdown using bottom sheets or a full-screen modal.
-This package supports dynamic item rendering with optional itemBuilder, search functionality, and three different bottom sheet display modes.
+This package supports dynamic item rendering with optional itemBuilder, customizable search functionality, and three different bottom sheet display modes, making it easy to integrate into any Flutter project.

 ## Features